Tag: Archytian axiom

 Being as Place: Introduction to Metaphysics – Part One

-Based on the new translation of Heidegger’s Introduction to Metaphysics (2000), this article, aside from presenting Heidegger’s metaphysical discourse on Being, aims at elucidating the ground for my reinterpretation of the traditional concept of place and the related concepts of space, time, and matter.
-This ground has many intersecting threads with Heidegger’s elucidation of the notion of Being, as elaborated…
+Building on the new translation of Heidegger’s Introduction to Metaphysics (2000), this article presents Heidegger’s metaphysical discussion of Being, and I hope it will contribute to clarifying the foundation for the reinterpretation of traditional concepts of place, space, time, and matter that I am advocating for at RSaP-Rethinking Space and Place.
+This ground shares many intersecting threads with Heidegger’s concept…

 Read more